-- 1. Contact the instructor in writing to determine the basis for the grade within seven (7) days after grades are posted to student's gradebook. - If, after contacting the instructor, the issue is not resolved, the student may submit a letter to the Campus Director, detailing all facts, and include documentation (any graded coursework) within the next five day period. - 3.
-The Campus Director will review both student and instructor paperwork and conclude the appeal.
-The Campus Director will communicate the decision in writing to both the student and instructor.
+- Contact the instructor in writing to determine the basis for the grade within seven (7) days after grades are posted to student's gradebook. - If, after contacting the instructor, the issue is not resolved, the student may submit a letter to the Education Department, detailing all facts, and include documentation (any graded coursework) within the next five day period. - If the issue is not resolved, the Appeals Committee will review both student and instructor paperwork and conclude the appeal.
+The Education Department will communicate the decision in writing to both the student and instructor.
 The decision will be final.